Esoteric meaning of Easter

 In this investigation I propose to examine the origins and esoteric meaning of Easter.
 Firstly, from a historical perspective and secondly, as it relates to the death and resurrection of Jesus according to the Gospels.
 Should you wish to follow my narrative, you should use the King James version of the Bible, and not the various modern editions which have substantially altered both the text and its meaning.
 If you have not read my previous articles on the hidden wisdom in the Bible or the Nativity, you should do so now, to familiarise yourself with the keys which unlock the hidden meaning in the book.

 As in my previous investigations, I would like to reassure any Christians who may be reading this article that they will lose nothing of value by doing so.
 On the contrary they may gain a deeper insight into their faith and its mysteries.
 I tender the same assurance to occultists, many of whom have told me over the years that they "don't do Jesus" because they were put off by Sunday School classes or compulsive attendance at Church.
-In ignoring the Bible, both types of readers are depriving themselves of the opportunity to greatly expand their awareness and increase their knowledge.
+In ignoring the esoteric character of the Bible, both types of readers are depriving themselves of the opportunity to greatly expand their awareness and increase their knowledge.
 Finally, please bear in mind throughout this article that the Easter story consists primarily of allegories and symbols, not historical facts.
 In my afterword I examine the many parallels between the Christian and ancient Egyptian religions.

 Chocolate eggs and Easter bunnies

+If you enjoy a chocolate egg (or bunny!) at Easter, you may not realise just how old the association of eggs and hares with Easter is, both predating the Christian observance by many millennia.
 Easter is a universal festival of great antiquity.
-The ancients celebrated the Vernal Equinox (which falls between 19 to 21 March each year in our Gregorian calendar) as the renewal of Nature.
+The ancients celebrated the Vernal Equinox (which falls between 19 to 22 March each year in our Gregorian calendar) as the renewal of Nature.
 It was only in the fourth century that the Church fixed on the first Sunday following the first full moon after the Vernal Equinox as the date of their celebration of Easter.
 This was done to discourage the Pagan festivities that took place at this time of the year, during which coloured eggs were exchanged in commemoration of the Scandinavian goddess Eostre, or Ostara, which is where we get our word 'Easter' from.
-As many of you will know, Easter does not fall on a fixed date each year, but on one determined by the first full moon that occurs on or after the Vernal Equinox.
-Easter is therefore a lunar festival, and this at once connects it with the egg and the hare, both of which are pre-eminently lunar emblems.
+For astronomical reasons, Easter does not fall on the same date every year, but on a variable date determined by the first full moon that occurs on or after the Vernal or Spring Equinox.
+Easter is therefore a moveable lunar festival, and this at once connects it with the egg and the hare, both of which are pre-eminently lunar emblems.

 The ancient Greeks, Indians and Egyptians all adopted the egg as a symbol of the first manifestation of the cosmos.
 In the ancient Egyptian mythos, Geb, the god of the Earth, is spoken of as having laid an egg, or the Universe.
 In India, Brahma was depicted like the Egyptian god Ra, gestating in the Egg of the Universe.
 With the ancient Greeks the Orphic Egg is described by Aristophanes in his dissertation on the Greek Mysteries, during which the Mundane Egg was consecrated and its sacred significance explained to the initiated.
 You can read more about the symbolism of the egg in the excellent article written by the authors of this website on the perennial paradox of the Chicken and the Egg; which came first?